Bridging the Gap: Sketch-Aware Interpolation Network for High-Quality Animation Sketch Inbetweening: Abstract

 \section{Abstract}

-The 2D animation workflow is typically initiated with the creation of keyframes using sketch-based drawing.
-Subsequent inbetweens (i.e., intermediate sketch frames) are crafted through manual interpolation for smooth animations, which is a labor-intensive process.
-Thus, the prospect of automatic animation sketch interpolation has become highly appealing.
-However, existing video interpolation methods are generally hindered by two key issues for sketch inbetweening: 1) limited texture and colour details in sketches, and 2) exaggerated alterations between two sketch keyframes.
-To overcome these issues, we propose a novel deep learning method, namely Fine-to-Coarse Sketch Interpolation Network (FC-SIN).
-This approach incorporates multi-level guidance that formulates region-level correspondence, sketch-level correspondence and pixel-level dynamics.
-A multi-stream U-Transformer is then devised to characterize sketch inbewteening patterns using these multi-level guides through the integration of both self-attention and cross-attention mechanisms.
+Hand-drawn 2D animation workflow is typically initiated with the creation of sketch keyframes.
+Subsequent manual inbetweens are crafted for smoothness, which is a labor-intensive process and the prospect of automatic animation sketch interpolation has become highly appealing.
+Yet, common frame interpolation methods are generally hindered by two key issues: 1) limited texture and colour details in sketches, and 2) exaggerated alterations between two sketch keyframes.
+To overcome these issues, we propose a novel deep learning method - Sketch-Aware Interpolation Network (SAIN).
+This approach incorporates multi-level guidance that formulates region-level correspondence, stroke-level correspondence and pixel-level dynamics.
+A multi-stream U-Transformer is then devised to characterize sketch inbetweening patterns using these multi-level guides through the integration of self / cross-attention mechanisms.
 Additionally, to facilitate future research on animation sketch inbetweening, we constructed a large-scale dataset - STD-12K, comprising 30 sketch animation series in diverse artistic styles.
-Comprehensive experiments on this dataset convincingly show that our proposed FC-SIN surpasses the state-of-the-art interpolation methods.
-Our code and dataset will be publicly available.
+Comprehensive experiments on this dataset convincingly show that our proposed SAIN surpasses the state-of-the-art interpolation methods.
+Our code and dataset are avaliable in https://github.com/none-master/SAIN.